stevleibelt/General_Howtos/operation_system/windows/command/robocopy.md

 #/XF [files] - exclude files
 #/XJ - eXclude Junction points and symbolic links
 #/Z - restart current copy if something went wrong
-#/ZB - copies files in restart mod if an error has happend, uses "savemode" if copy is still not possible
+#/ZB - copies files in restart mode if an error has happend, uses "savemode" if copy is still not possible
 ```

 # Create Scheduled Task